Home

 AMS U-Pass Subsidy

-If you are experiencing financial hardship, you may be eligible to have the cost of your U-Pass partially or fully subsidised.
+If you are experiencing financial hardship, you may be eligible to have the cost of your U-Pass partially or fully subsidized.

 Exemption FAQ